 I'm back at my desk.
-I just got a new standing desk through the company's wellness reimbursement program and try to start the day by standing.
+I purchased a standing desk through the company's wellness reimbursement program and try to start the day by standing.
 I’m working my way up to standing more hours than sitting.

 I work on slides for tomorrow’s monthly all-company call.
-I also ping my Fitbit team through Skype to see how everyone is doing for the week so far.
-We share some virtual high fives and funny memes and gifs to try to motivate our step activity for the day.
+I also ping my step challenge team through Slack to see how everyone is doing so far.
+We share some virtual high fives and funny memes and gifs to motivate us in our activity for the day.

 9:00 am - noon: